 Depending on the state you live in, you may be able to get a prescription directly from your pharmacist, without seeing a doctor or visiting a health center.
-It’s a good idea to call the drugstore or pharmacy first before you pick it up, to make sure they have it in stock.
+Call the drugstore or pharmacy first, to make sure they can write you a prescription and that they have ella in stock.

 Because timing is super important when it comes to the morning-after pill and it may take a while to get a prescription, call your doctor or your local Planned Parenthood health center as soon as you can.

 If you want to plan ahead and get ella before you need it, you can also ask your nurse or doctor for a prescription for ella the next time you have an appointment.
 You can keep it in your medicine cabinet and it will be there for you, just in case.
 That way you can take it as soon as possible if an accident happens, and you won’t have to worry about getting a prescription when you’re stressed out.